spacewalk01/depth-anything-tensorrt/README.md

 <h1 align="center"><span>Depth-Anything TensorRT C++</span></h1>

-Depth Estimation is the task of measuring the distance of each pixel relative to the camera.
+Depth estimation is the task of measuring the distance of each pixel relative to the camera.
 This repository contains a C++ implementation of the [Depth-Anything](https://github.com/LiheYoung/Depth-Anything) model using the TensorRT API for real-time inference.

 <p align="center" margin: 0 auto;>
   <img src="assets/parkour_merged.gif" height="225px" width="800px" />